jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 >
 > Always profile, especially when things go wrong.

+# Internal Flags

+You can often find interesting hidden flags in the [compiler source code](https://github.com/odin-lang/Odin/blob/c36bd4f85813c991cd6c155f072cdea637972199/src/main.cpp#L518).
+Let's look at some of them.

-# Internal Debug Messages
+# Debug Messages

-There is a hidden flag called `-show-debug-messages`, and while it's not intended for regular users, it's extremely useful.
+There is a flag called `-show-debug-messages`, and while it's not intended for regular users, it's extremely useful.
 It dumps a LOT of good statistics to *stderr* useful for debugging and profiling.

 So let's measure Hello World again:
 ```